 Instructions

-- Preheat your oven to 350 F, and either grease or line your brownie pan with parchment or aluminum foil.
-This lets you simply lift the entire 8"x8" square of brownies out of the pan after baking!
-Set pan aside.
+- Preheat your oven to 350°F, and either grease or line your pan with parchment or aluminum foil.
+This let's you easily lift the entire 8"x8" brownie slab out after baking!
+Set aside.

-- In a large bowl, cream the softened butter with the sugar and vanilla.
-Add the eggs and mix well.½ cup butter, 1 cup sugar, 1 teaspoon vanilla extract, 2 large eggs
+- In a large mixing bowl, cream the softened butter with the sugar and vanilla.
+Add the eggs and mix well.½ cup butter, 1 cup sugar, 1 teaspoon vanilla extract

 - Add the flour, baking powder, cocoa powder, and salt to the bowl.
-Mix with a spatula, breaking up any small lumps in the cocoa powder.
-PRO TIP: For the Two Bowl method, simply whisk the dry ingredients in a separate bowl before adding to the wet ingredients.
-This ensures uniform distribution of the cocoa powder, and breaks up any small lumps.½ cup flour, ⅓ cup cocoa powder, ½ teaspoon salt, ½ teaspoon baking powder
+Mix with a spatula, breaking up any small lumps in the batter.⅓ cup cocoa powder, ½ cup flour, ½ teaspoon baking powder, ½ teaspoon salt

 - Stir with either a spatula about 50 strokes, or until flour and cocoa are mixed into the sugar, butter, and egg mixture.
 Or use an electric mixer on the slow setting.
 Be sure to scrape the sides with the spatula to mix everything well.

-- Spread the brownie batter into an 8x8 baking pan.
-Bake for 22-25 minutes.
+- Spread the thick chocolate batter into an 8x8 inch baking dish.
+Bake for 22-25 minutes in the preheated oven.
 They will appear soft in the middle, but as long as the toothpick comes out clean, remove from the oven.
 Do not over bake, the brownies will continue to cook while cooling.

 Notes